Registry Operators

 On 27 February 2019, the ICANN org issued a notification to gTLD registries and registrars of the requirement to implement an RDAP service by 26 August 2019, including a recommendation that implementation occur according to the February-2019 gTLD RDAP Profile.

-RDAP enables users to access current registration data and was created as an eventual replacement for the WHOIS protocol.
+RDAP enables users to access current registration data and was created as the replacement for the WHOIS protocol.
 RDAP was developed by the technical community in the Internet Engineering Task Force (IETF).
 RDAP runs on top of HTTP(S); the protocol on which the web runs.

-The RDAP RFCs are similar to a menu of functionalities.
-They describe how certain sets of functionalities work, but do not define which should be included in a given implementation.
+The RDAP RFCs describe how certain sets of functionalities work, but do not define which should be included in a given implementation.
 The RFCs leave those defining decisions to implementers or to those that set requirements on implementers.
 In the gTLD space, there are contractual and policy requirements that registries and registrars have to abide by.
 One or more documents are needed in order to map those contractual and policy requirements, as well as define which functionalities from the RDAP RFCs should be included.
 These documents collectively are called the gTLD RDAP profile.

 On February 2022, the ICANN organization published the RDAP conformance tool as a stand-alone, open source tool that can be used to verify if an RDAP server implementation is conformant with the RDAP standards developed by the IETF and optionally, the gTLD RDAP profile.